 Rochdale in Rainbows is a partnership of organisations that come together to plan the borough’s Pride activities.

-Unfortunately, due to COVID-19, an event didn’t take place in 2020.
+Unfortunately, due to coronavirus (COVID-19), an event didn’t take place in 2020.
 However, for 2021 the Rochdale in Rainbows members planned a mixture of online and in-person events.

 Highlights of past events